sampadk04/CV/README.md

 # CV

-These are my updated CV and transcripts.
+These are my updated CV, transcripts and certificates.